tdtran02/Fat-Cat-Mafia-Trippin/README.md

 # Express/node backend

+- Before you run backend for the first time, follow the steps to create a db in mongodb: 1. type mongo in command line 2. type "use trippin" in command line 3. now you can ctrl c to exit
 - Run nodemon server to start the backend
 - output should only have "Server is running on Port: 4000 MongoDB database connection established successfully"